Trans-World-Style/Gen-L-Video/ControlNet/docs/train.md

 trainer.fit(model, dataloader)

 ```
-(or "tutorial_train_sd21.py" if you are using SD2)

 Thanks to our organized dataset pytorch object and the power of pytorch_lightning, the entire code is just super short.

-Now, you may take a look at [Pytorch Lightning Official DOC](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.trainer.trainer.Trainer.html#trainer) to find out how to enable many useful features like gradient accumulation, multiple GPU training, accelerated dataset loading, flexible checkpoint saving, etc. All these only need about one line of code.
+Now, you may take a look at [Pytorch Lightning Official DOC](https://pytorch-lightning.readthedocs.io/en/latest/api/pytorch_lightning.trainer.trainer.Trainer.html?highlight=trainer) to find out how to enable many useful features like gradient accumulation, multiple GPU training, accelerated dataset loading, flexible checkpoint saving, etc. All these only need about one line of code.
 Great!

 Note that if you find OOM, perhaps you need to enable [Low VRAM mode](low_vram.md), and perhaps you also need to use smaller batch size and gradient accumulation.
 Or you may also want to use some “advanced” tricks like sliced attention or xformers.
 For example: